sr_tpm · portfolio_lead · ml_infrastructure

 The most important programs are in AI right now.

 AI tools changed how I work — and that changed what I want to work on.
 I use Claude, Gemini, and ChatGPT daily, not as productivity shortcuts but as genuine thinking partners.
-Working on the infrastructure that makes these models possible, I’ve watched the technology move from impressive to transformative faster than any platform shift I’ve seen in twenty years.
+Working on the infrastructure that makes these models possible, I’ve watched the technology move from impressive to transformative faster than any platform shift I’ve seen in twenty‑five years.

 My career has been a series of platform‑defining bets — BlackBerry’s global supply chain, AWS compute at pandemic scale, Surface at $50M development budgets, and now ML infrastructure for Google’s GPU and TPU fleets.
 Frontier AI is the next platform.
 I want to help build the operational foundation that lets the best researchers in the world do their best work — safely.